 As stated in notes 18 and 19 to the financial statements, the Group is in the process of applying for the land use rights and the property rights certificates in respect of certain leasehold land and buildings.
-Despite the fact that, the Group has not obtained all the relevant land use rights and property rights certificates, the directors determine to recognise those buildings and prepaid land lease payments as property, plant and equipment and prepaid land lease payments on the grounds that they do not expect any major difficulties in obtaining the certificates and the Group is in substance controlling those land and buildings.
+Despite the fact that, the Group has not obtained all the relevant land use rights and property rights certificates, the directors determine to recognise those buildings and prepaid land lease payments as property, plant and equipment and prepaid land lease payments on the grounds that the Group is in substance controlling those land and buildings.